 As a volleyball player and college student at The University of Tennessee at Chattanooga, Davis has a busy schedule to balance.
-Her and her brother thought long and hard about the theme of their podcast and did research on how to get started.
-They talk to each other frequently over FaceTime to plan topics, guests, and their recording schedule.
+She and her brother thought long and hard about the theme of their podcast and did research on how to get started.
+They talk to each other frequently over FaceTime to plan topics, guests, and recording schedules.

 Decide what will work best for you and go from there.

 So many people have podcasts now, I personally was worried about starting my own and having it not be a success.
 Nothing good happens overnight, and your favorite podcasters worked hard to get where they are today.
 Everyone has to start somewhere, you never know who will blow up next and why shouldn’t it be you?